codeplaysoftware/portDNN/README.md

 configuration.

-You will need to provide the location of the ComputeCpp install you are using in the variable `COMPUTECPP_PACKAGE_ROOT_DIR`.
+You will need to provide the location of the ComputeCpp install you are using in the variable `ComputeCpp_DIR`.
 It should point to the folder where bin/, lib/ etc. are.
 This should be the only argument that is mandatory, everything else should be optional.
 The default build type is Release, though this can be overridden.

 The following example shows how to specify the ComputeCpp location, then build and run the tests.

     mkdir build && cd build
-    cmake .. -DCOMPUTECPP_PACKAGE_ROOT_DIR=/path/to/computecpp
+    cmake .. -DComputeCpp_DIR=/path/to/computecpp
     make -j`nproc`
     # Can then run tests
     ctest